shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### Blacksmithing Creations

 At 6th level, your knowledge of materials and weapon and armor designs have begun to reach an impressive point allowing you to design weapons and armor that would give you various effects.
-For example, cloaks made of chameleon leather increase Deception rolls by +1, or spears made by a tiger’s tooth add +1 damage to piercing actions.
-The effects and possibilities are left to the imaginative power of the blacksmith, and the DM decides whether the item is plausible or not.
+For example, cloaks made of chameleon leather increase Deception rolls by +1, or spears made by a tiger’s tooth add +1 damage to piercing attacks.
+The effects and possibilities are up to your imagination, and the DM decides whether the item is plausible or not.

 ### Long Hours